TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 **Discussion**

-The results shows that the baseline is able to successfully balance the cube sometimes, as shown in [this figure](#baseline).
+The results shows that the baseline is able to learn a meaningful policy and even balance the cube succesfully occassionally, as shown in [this figure](#baseline).
 Surprisingly, our two approaches did not perform better than the baseline, as was shown [here](#LSTM) and [here](#subtasks).
 We speculate that the extra complexity added to the architecture by the COM prediction network might have made the training less data-efficient, which means we would have to train longer.
 Unfortunately, due to compute and time constraints, we were not able to test this hypothesis.

 **Limitations and Future Work**